yzdxs/learn-anything/readme.md

 ![](http://i.imgur.com/flYn9gU.png)

+- I also add ❌ to mark certain videos or articles as unfinished

 - and the final thing that I do is that I abbreviate some nodes as they get repeated often

 ![](http://i.imgur.com/xUIg7HM.png)